anushkasomani/dental/README.md

 # Denta+
-One stop for all your solutions.
+One stop for all your solutions